Orobische Alpen; van het Comomeer door het hooggebergte tot opnieuw bij het meer. 8 dagen / 7 nachten of naar keuze

 Lecco lies on the foot of the “right leg” of Lake Como; the town has a charming centre, but most of its fame stems from the fact that it is the birthplace of the author Alessandro Manzoni, “Italy’s Goethe” and that his most famous novel, I promessi sposi (The Betrothed, 1842) is set in this region.
 The town also serves as an operational base for mountain climbers, as it lies at the foot of the Grigna (2,408 m), internationally renowned for its large number of climbing walls.

-If you arrive by car, you can leave it for free on the car park of the hotel during your hike.
+If you arrive by car, you can leave it on the private grounds of the B&B (free) or in a car park near the hotel (on payment).

-The hike concludes in a valley further on in a small, pleasantly located agriturismo.
+The hike concludes in a valley at the Altopiano Valsassina in a small, pleasantly located agriturismo.
 Dinner is included.

 The route of the coming days will follow part of Sentiero delle Orobie, the path that traverses the Orobic Alps, reaching a height of around 2000 m.
 You will find yourself passing the steep, impressive sides of the mountain Zucco Campelli.
 The path first runs through beautiful rocky surroundings for then descending to Piani di Bobbio.
 Here you can take the cable car down or decide to walk back to Artavaggio, passing the other side of the Zucco Campelli.
 This path runs more or less at the same height, passing a steep mountain face and features a few chains and iron steps.
-Of course, this route should only be taken by walkers who are not afraid of heights, but your reward will be some stunning panoramas!
+Of course, this route should only be taken by walkers who are not afraid of heights, but your reward will be some stunning panoramas.
+Younger hikers / kids usually love the thrills this hike offers!

 You will spend the night at the agriturismo.
 Dinner is included.